 Meeting at the National Sailing Academy on Saturday afternoons, women of different ages and mixed abilities, from experienced to newbies, will head onto the water in dinghies with one objective – to have fun.
 The experience will take place in the safety of Falmouth Harbour with a coach boat in attendance.
 And, after sailing the team can relax together dockside over an optional sunset drink.

-Rana-Jamila Lewis, ASW Events and Marketing Manager says, “In the run up to the first Antigua Sailing Week Women’s Race Day which is be held on Thursday, May 5, 2022, organisers will be celebrating women already involved in sailing in Antigua and Barbuda therefore exposing the different opportunities within the sport.”
+Rana-Jamila Lewis, ASW Events and Marketing Manager says, “In the run up to the first Antigua Sailing Week Women’s Race Day which was held on Thursday, May 5, 2022, organisers celebrated women already involved in sailing in Antigua and Barbuda, therefore exposing the different opportunities within the sport.”
 Key roles across the industry are already held by women and yet the grassroots programmes are still not balanced between male and female numbers.

 Women on Water starts on Saturday 12th March at 4pm and will take place every Saturday at the same time.
 To register call or whatsapp +1 268 780-1345 or email firstname.lastname@example.org.

 Read on for more information about the mentors.